-Where, Computers (Hardware + Software) are a well known quantity in the DC Architecture.
-To design and implement a “bunch of servers” to act together as an good Data Centre, one more or less “just” needs a good engineer (or few more of them).
+Where Computers (Hardware + Software) are a well-known quantity in the DC Architecture.
+To design and implement a “bunch of servers” to act together as a good Data Centre, one more or less “just” needs a good engineer (or a few more of them).

-These days we can claim : In the context of DC building.
+These days we can claim: In the context of DC building.
 Computers are easy.
-Market is enjoying the abundance of cheap and excellent hardware.
+The market is enjoying the abundance of cheap and excellent hardware.
 Prices never fail to amaze with the new low’s they are reaching every day.
-Same is with software.
-Beside the fact that software never fails to amaze with new heights in license costs.
+The same is with software.
+Besides the fact that software never fails to amaze with new heights in license costs.
 Put all together, one can very successfully predict and calculate the time and money required to assemble the hardware and software for one nice and large data centre.
-One can even purchase ready made “Data Centre in a Container and solve the whole “computers” part in one single step.
+One can even purchase a ready-made “Data Centre in a Container and solve the whole “computers” part in one single step.
 But.

-This is where “everything else”, a.k.a. “the second part” comes into the investors drama.
+This is where “everything else”, a.k.a. “the second part” comes into the investor’s drama.
 “Where” issue is the “dark matter” in the DC’s “universe”.
-And, this diagram was the core of my ad-hoc “presentation”. (with a layer of readable text added latter by me).
-What it shows is how to qualify the answer to this key issue, with the little help of one white board drawing.
+And, this diagram was the core of my ad-hoc “presentation”. (with a layer of readable text added later by me).
+What it shows is how to qualify the answer to this key issue, with the little help of one whiteboard drawing.

-Imagine a location which is offered to you to house your future investment.
-You multi million dollar data centre.
+Imagine a location that is offered to you to house your future investment.
+Your multi-million dollar data centre.
 Will you take it?
 Will you invest in it?
 How will you actually decide?

 To be feasible, to be used as the data centre that physical location has to be in the logical sweet spots region, defined and presented on the diagram.

-There are three key attributes to be taken in account when qualifying each data centre:
+There are three key attributes to be taken into account when qualifying each data centre:

 Key Attributes: Energy, Technology and Security

-- Security: data centre needs to be on a location which is financially secured, in the politically stable country and in the immediate (and wider) environment which is friendly towards the data centre, its owner and its purpose.
+- Security: data centre needs to be in a location that is financially secured, in a politically stable country and in the immediate (and wider) environment which is friendly towards the data centre, its owner and its purpose.

-I think this is one succinct explanation on what make a feasible date centre, and therefore on the subject of what are the key requirements to make it a good investment.
+I think this is one succinct explanation on what makes a feasible date centre, and therefore on the subject of what are the key requirements to make it a good investment.